Designing a fixture with Multi-Rail RM system

 If in doubt, you can always order your fixture design from OK-VISE.
 For the key customers we do some designs for free.

-Below are basic principles to help our customers, should they wish to design fixtures it themselves.
+Below are basic principles to help our customers, should you wish to design fixtures it themselves.

 Main rules for fixturing